 The Strike pads have a comfortable fit that some might find to be a little loose.
-The sleeve is snug enough to keep the pads in place, but there still exists a bit of excess material.
-When your leg is fully extended, there is some excess material that bunches together in an unsightly manner.
+The sleeve is snug enough to keep the pads in place, but there's still a bit of excess material.
+When the leg is fully extended, there is some excess material that bunches together in an unsightly manner.
 A similar phenomenon occurs when the knee is bent 90-degrees.
-They fit fine, but the Leatt Airflex have a more dialed sleeve design.
+They fit fine, but other pads have a better feel.

-The Strike pads have a comfortable feeling.
+That said, the Strike pads have a comfortable feeling.
 Standing around in the parking lot, they feel nice against the skin.
-The elastic on the lower leg opening is a little on the tight side.
-They have a minor squeezing effect.
-It isn't strong enough to cut off circulation, but it doesn't feel great.
+The elastic on the lower leg opening is a little on the tight side with a minor squeezing effect.
+It isn't strong enough to cut off circulation, but it also doesn't feel great.

-The Kali pads have an adjustable strap on the upper leg opening.
-This adjustable velcro strap allows you to fine-tune the fit a little bit, but it is mostly unnecessary.
-It seems like an over-designed element of these aesthetically busy knee pads.
+These pads have an adjustable velcro strap on the upper leg opening that allows you to fine-tune the fit a little bit, but it is mostly unnecessary.
+It seems like an over-designed element of these already aesthetically busy knee pads.

 The Strike pads are decent when you are spinning away in the saddle.
 They have a planted feel and don't need to be shifted around or pulled up frequently.

-We experienced a bit of irritation on longer rides with the Kali pads.
-When your leg is at the bottom of the pedal stroke, and your leg is nearly straight, the pad kind of lifts off your kneecap.
+We did experience a bit of irritation on longer rides, however.
+When the leg is at the bottom of a pedal stroke and nearly straight the pad kind of lifts off the kneecap.
 Throughout the majority of the pedal stroke, the pad conforms nicely against the kneecap, and things are relatively pleasant.
 But when the armored cup starts to lift off the knee, it is a little irritating.
 It isn't painful or abrasive, but it is very much a thing.
 For a three-hour ride, it becomes an annoying issue.

-Ventilation is solid with the Kali Strike pads.
-They don't exactly have the breezy feel of the lightweight pads, but they are reasonable given the amount of protection they deliver.
+Ventilation is solid with the Strike pads.
+They don't exactly have the breezy feel of lighter weight pads, but they are reasonable given the amount of protection they deliver.
 The hard and solid kneecap armor doesn't allow air to pass through.
 Therefore there is little relief when riding.
-The front of the pad inside the knee armor cup gets clammy.
-The thick, rubberized knee armor traps heat and moisture and gets a bit swampy.
+The front of the pad with its thick, rubberized armor traps heat and moisture and gets swampy.

 The rear of the pad features some semi-translucent fabric.
 This fabric has some small-diameter ventilation holes to help disperse heat and allow your legs to breathe.
 We suspect this material to have some wicking properties as well.
-The ventilation holes seem like they are a little too tight to allow air to escape.
-That said, these rear of the pads do a decent job staying dry.
+The ventilation holes seem like they are a little too tight to allow much air to escape.
+That said, this rear area do a decent job staying dry.

 Ventilation is all relative with knee pads.
 Generally speaking, the lighter duty the pad, the better they breathe.
-The super light and basic pads like the Fox Racing Enduro Knee Sleeve and Troy Lee Designs Speed Knee Sleeve offer the best airflow while the more significant and bulkier pads like the 7Protection Project Knee are the warmest.
+The super-light and basic pads have the best airflow.
+On the other end of the spectrum, the super-thick and burly pads are quite clammy.

 It is possible to take these pads on and off while wearing your mountain bike shoes.
 That said, we don't recommend it.
 It puts a good bit of stress on the seams, and we could see this being problematic if done frequently.

 The Kali Strike knee pads are a practical and solid option.
-They have many nice features but never stand out as excellent in any metric.
+They have many nice features but don't stand out as excellent in any metric.
 That said, they don't have any major flaws either.
-The Strike pads are a decent option for some, but we recommend getting the Leatt Airflex, they are simply a little bit better in every area.
+They are a decent option for some, but we also recommend looking at some other options before you commit.

 — Pat Donahue